Search Results :

 • From the Attribute Mapping section of the plugin, provide a mapping for the field named Group/Role.
 This attribute will contain the role-related information sent by the IDP and will be used for Role Mapping.

-Configure the Role Mapping in the WordPress SAML SSO plugin
+Configure the Role Mapping in the SAML SSO plugin for WordPress

 • Navigate to the role mapping section and provide the mappings for the highlighted roles.